Perfect Fudgy Brownies

 Key Ingredients

-- Granulated sugar: Helps with our shiny top, and balances the bitterness of unsweetened cocoa powder.
-Brown sugar works in our recipe, but you might lose the crinkly top.
+• Granulated Sugar: This helps with our shiny top and balances the bitterness of unsweetened cocoa powder.
+Brown sugar works, but you might lose the crinkly top.

-- All-purpose flour: These easy brownies need a small amount of flour for structure.
+• Flour: You need a small amount of all-purpose flour for structure.
 We want extra fudgy brownies, so keeping the flour to a minimum helps.
-For gluten-free, read through the comments (many readers have used a gluten-free flour blend like the Bob’s Red Mill in this recipe).
+For gluten-free, read through the comments (many readers have used a gluten-free flour blend like Bob’s Red Mill in this recipe).

 Perfect Fudgy Brownies